beetbox/beets/docs/plugins/parentwork.rst

 problem by also fetching the parent work, which would be the whole symphony in this example.

-This plugin adds five tags:
+This plugin adds six tags:

 - **parentwork**: The title of the parent work.
 - **mb_parentworkid**: The musicbrainz id of the parent work.